Davis Men's Crew Club: Team tradition

 Since the club represents UC Davis, the team colors are blue and gold.
-The official logo insignia of the crew, seen on official racing uniforms and on the face of the oar blades, is an Aggie blue UCD written on white background.
-Often the Cal Aggie symbol is used as well with oars crossing behind it.
+The official logo insignia of the crew, seen on official racing uniforms and the face of the oar blades, is an Aggie blue UCD written on a white background.
+The Cal Aggie symbol is often used as well, with oars crossing behind it.

 The official mantra of the crew is 'RYBO', an acronym for 'Row your balls off'.
 To avoid confrontation, members can amend it to a more family-oriented saying, such as 'Row your buns off'.
-RYBO is found on many of the official crew apparel, and is often included in team cheers, most commonly when a team boat launches for a race.
+RYBO is found on many official crew apparel and is often included in team cheers, most commonly when a team boat launches for a race.